ailenus/java-notes/readme.md

 ### Terminal Operations

-- *reductions* are special type of terminal operation where *all* contents of stream are combined into single primitive or object
+- *reduction* is special type of terminal operation where *all* contents of stream are combined into single primitive or object

 | Method                                                               | Return Type   | Reduction?                       |
 |----------------------------------------------------------------------|---------------|----------------------------------|